Skip to main content

 • You show signs of severe dehydration: dizziness when standing, confusion, or no urine for 8 or more hours.

-• You have severe abdominal pain (especially lower right side, to rule out appendicitis).
+• You have severe abdominal pain (particularly lower right side, to rule out appendicitis).

 • You see blood in the vomit (bright red or "coffee grounds").